gbroques/interactive-3d-graphics/lesson4/README.md

 `Object3D` creates a parent-child relationshipt between 2 objects.

 Once an object is a child of another object, that child is affected by whatever is done to the parent.

+Order of operations is child to parent (i.e. child operations are applied first, and then parent operations are applied).

 ## Instancing
 A set of triangles or geometry can be re-used again and again.